UBC-Thunderbots/Software/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Requirements that must be met for this issue to be "done"** Requirements that must be met in order for this issue to be considered "done"

 **Additional context**
 Add any other context about the problem here.